 - In 1972 Yugoslavian air stewardess Vesna Vulović was the only survivor when her plane crashed in Czechoslovakia.
 She survived after falling 10,160 meters in the tail section of the aircraft.

 - The Winter Olympics were held in Sapporo, Japan in 1972 and the Summer Olympics were held in Munich, Germany in the same year.
-American Swimmer Mark Spitz won a record 7 gold medals in the Summer Olympics in 1972.
+American Swimmer Mark Spitz won a record 7 gold medals in the Summer Olympics in this year.

 - The Munich Massacre occured on the 6th of September 1972.
 Eleven Israeli athletes at the 1972 Summer Olympics were murdered after 8 members of the Arab terrorist group Black September invaded the Olympic Village in Munich.
 5 guerillas and 1 policeman was also killed in a failed hostage rescue.
 This massacre later became the subject of the Steven Spielberg film Munich in 2005.